Kitware/dive/docs/Pipeline-Documentation.md

 ### Important notes

-* All object detector training configurations require annotations labeled `fish`.
+* Object detector training configurations require annotations labeled `fish`.
 * Full-frame classifiers can be trained on arbitrary multi-class labels.
 It's helpful to start with `empty frame lbls` utility pipe and add type annotations to each generated frame.
-* Object classifiers
+* Object classifiers are trained on bounding boxes with arbitrary multi-class labels.

 ### Overview